Global Registration of Medical Devices and IVDs

 All manufacturers of medical devices, as well as importers and distributors, must register their devices with the relevant regulatory body in the USA.
 This includes any company that plans to market or sell medical devices in the USA, whether they are based in the USA or overseas.

-What are the types of medical device registration in the USA?
+What are the types of medical device and IVD registration in the USA?

 There are two main types of medical device registration in the USA: